The A-Team: International

-The A-Team has been broadcast all over the world; international response has been varied.
-In 1984, the main cast members of The A-Team, George Peppard, Mr. T, Dirk Benedict and Dwight Schultz were invited to the Netherlands.
+The A-Team has been broadcast worldwide and international response has been varied.
+In 1984, main cast members George Peppard, Mr. T, Dirk Benedict, and Dwight Schultz were invited to the Netherlands.
 Peppard was the first to receive the invitation and thus thought the invitation applied only to him.
-When the other cast members were also invited, Peppard declined, leaving only Mr. T, Benedict and Schultz to visit the Netherlands.
+When the other cast members were also invited, Peppard declined.
 The immense turn-out for the stars was unforeseen, and they were forced to leave early as a security measure.
-A video was released with the present actors in which Schultz apologized and thanked everyone who had attended.
+A video was released in which Schultz apologised and thanked everyone who had attended.

-In Australia The A-Team was broadcast on Channel Ten.
-From 2010 7mate has been showing reruns of the show.
-The show was broadcast in New Zealand on TV2.
-In Brazil, the series was broadcast on SBT from 1984 to 1989, later moving to Rede Globo in the early 1990s.
-In the UK, the program was shown on ITV, starting on Friday, July 22, 1983; when it returned for its second run (resuming mid-second season) it moved to Saturday evenings.
-The series continued to be repeated on ITV until 1994.
-The series was later repeated on UK Gold from 1997 through 2007 at various times.
-It was also repeated on Bravo from 1997 to 1999.
-It returned to the channel in 2008 until the channel's closure in 2011.
-In 2017 the digital channel Spike began showing the series from the beginning.
-Channel 5 also repeated it in 2017.
-It is now shown in the UK on comedy channel Comedy Central.

 Although ratings soared during its early seasons, many US television critics described the show largely as cartoonish and thereby wrote the series off.
 Most reviews focused on acting and the formulaic nature of the episodes, most prominently the absence of actual killing in a show about Vietnam War veterans.

-The show was a huge hit in Italy in the mid-1980s to the 1990s.
+The show was a huge hit in Italy in the mid-1980s to the 1990s and was also popular in France where it was broadcast as L'Agence tous risques (literally The all-risk Agency).
 In Indonesia, The A-Team also gained success as a big hit since the television network RCTI aired the show in December 1989 until 1994.